 Exams and Grading

 Exams are not compulsory but highly recommended.

-Students may enter their first ballet exam at age 5 and the Primary level.
+Students may enter their first ballet exam at age 5.

 Due to the high technical demands and vast content of the Society of Russian Ballet examinations for students, to continue with these examinations, it is necessary to take 2 lessons per week after the level 1 examination.
 Exam fees are applicable.